ridleychooi/project_favorita_sales/readme.md

 Navigation of files
 ---

-1. Clean Code - clean copy of the code used for EDA as well as predicting the sales
+1. Clean Code - The code used for this Favorita sales prediction project

 2. CSV - contains the relevant csv files used for the project